In this post, you’ll learn how to approach the “Orient” phase of OODA during your investigation.

 Depending on how fast your collection tool is, you may end up waiting to get the additional data about running processes and startup items.
 It may be faster to make sure you get all of that up front and then you have more data to reason about.

-Compromise Assessment
+Scenario 2: Compromise Assessment

 We’re investigating an executive’s laptop to determine if there are any signs of compromise.
 It is a proactive assessment.
-We decided to first focus on the easy things and had the following to Observe:
+We decided to first focus on the easy things and had the following to observe:

-• Scope: Are there possible malware persistence items or suspicious user logins on the CEO’s computer?
+| Scope | Are there possible malware persistence items or suspicious user logins on the CEO’s computer? |

-• Sensors: Malware and user-related login data was collected using Cyber Triage
+| Sensors | Malware and user-related login data was collected using Cyber Triage. |

-• Historical: We have not collected from this host before, but we do have data from other computers stored in the Cyber Triage database
+| Historical | We have not collected from this host before, but we do have data from other computers stored in the Cyber Triage database. |

-• Threat Intelligence: We have access to file reputation via Cyber Triage.
+| Threat Intelligence | We have access to file reputation via Cyber Triage. |

-As we saw in the last post, Cyber Triage analyzed many executables using Reversing Labs and didn’t find any suspicious startup items, WMI actions, etc. It reviewed the logins and flagged the executive’s user account because it had many outbound RDP connections:
+As we saw in the last post, Cyber Triage analyzed relevant executables using Reversing Labs and didn’t find any suspicious startup items, WMI actions, etc. It reviewed the logins and flagged the executive’s user account because it had many outbound RDP connections:

 Details for the executive’s account shows: